Reconstruct Ising Model with Global Optimality via SLIDE

 \section{Algorithm and its Properties}

-The time complexity grows sharply with $p$ when using enumeration to solve SLIDE.
-Therefore, to enhance the practical usability of SLIDE, we have presented an iterative algorithm in Section~\ref{sec:algo-decription}.
+The time complexity grows exponentially with $p$ when using exhaustive enumeration to solve SLIDE.
+Therefore, to enhance the practical usability of SLIDE, we present an iterative algorithm in Section~\ref{sec:algo-decription}.
 The subsequent Section~\ref{sec:alg_theory} will exhibit both the computational and statistical properties of this algorithm.